babashka/cli/README.md

 `:args->opts`, `:alias`, `:restrict`, ...).
 The order of entries in the table doesn't matter (since 0.8.54).

-### Shared and inherited options

-Babashka CLI supports parsing shared options in between and before the subcommands.

-E.g.:
+Options can be supplied at each level - before and between the subcommands.
+The root level (`:cmds []`) holds options available to every command.
+For example:

 ``` clojure
 (def global-spec {:foo {:coerce :keyword}})